This Day In Music: February 19

 February 19, 1976 ~ Folk, folk rock singer, guitarist, songwriter Teddy Thompson born in London, UK ~ Son of singers Richard Thompson and Linda Thompson, brother of singer Kamila Thompson.
 Released his eponymous Teddy Thompson debut album in 2000.
 Would reach the UK top 10 with his fourth album, A Piece Of What You Need released in 2008

 February 19, 1975 ~ Hard rock, alternative metal, alternative rock drummer Daniel Adair, full name Daniel Patrick Adair, born in Toronto, Canada ~ Member of 3 Doors Down from 2002 through 2005.
-Following his departure from the band joined Nickelback.
-Has also worked with Martone, Suspect, Theory Of A Deadman, Burn Halo, Kranky Bear, and others
+Following his departure from the band, Adair joined Nickelback, first appearing on the 2005 All The Right Reasons album.
+Adair has also worked with Martone, Suspect, Theory Of A Deadman, Burn Halo, and Kranky Bear

 February 19, 1975 ~ Actress, singer Katja Schuurman born in Bunnik, the Netherlands ~ Sister of singer, actress Birgit Schuurman.
 Best known as actress.
-As a singer known for Ademnood, released under the moniker Linda Roos & Jessica with her Goede Tijden Slechte Tijden co-stars Babette van Veen and Guusje Nederhorst.
-The 1995 single was intended as a gimmick but would reach No.1 on the Dutch charts, featured backing vocals by Trijntje Oosterhuis and was produced by Fluitsma & Van Tijn
+As a singer known for Ademnood, released under the moniker Linda Roos & Jessica with her Goede Tijden Slechte Tijden co-stars Babette van Veen and Guusje Nederhorst, the trio using the names of their characters on the show for the group moniker.
+The 1995 single was intended as a gimmick but would reach No.1 on the Dutch charts, featured backing vocals by Trijntje Oosterhuis, and was produced by the hitmaking duo Fluitsma & Van Tijn

-February 19, 1974 ~ Progressive metal, power metal singer, drummer Todd La Torre born in St Petersburg, Florida, USA ~ Lead singer of progressive metal band Queensryche joining the band in 2012 replacing Geoff Tate.
+February 19, 1974 ~ Progressive metal, power metal singer, drummer Todd La Torre born in St Petersburg, Florida, USA ~ Lead singer of progressive metal band Queensrÿche joining the band in 2012, replacing Geoff Tate.
 Has previously worked with Crimson Glory and Rising West.
 Released his Rejoice In The Suffering solo debut album in 2021.
-Guested on recordings by Craig Blackwell, Tommy Vitaly, Dark Matter, the Metal Church, and others
+La Torre has also guested on recordings by Craig Blackwell, Tommy Vitaly, Dark Matter, and the Metal Church

 February 19, 1970 ~ Singer, actor Danny de Munk born in Amsterdam, the Netherlands ~ Rose to fame at age 12 in the title role in Ciske de Rat, noted for his performance of Ik Voel Me Zo Verdomd Alleen.
 The song, written by Karin Loomans and Herman van Veen, would top the Dutch charts and make De Munk an instant star.
 Would go on to mainly perform in stage musicals and venture into acting for film and TV on occasion

-February 19, 1968 ~ Mark Anthony Morales, commonly known as hip-hop, new jack swing rapper, songwriter, producer Prince Markie Dee, born in Brooklyn, New York, USA ~ Rose to fame as member of pioneering rap group the Fat Boys, known for songs such as Wipeout and Twist.
-Would release his full-length solo debut album, Free, in 1992.
-Has also produced and written for artists such as Mary J Blige, Jennifer Lopez, Mariah Carey, Craig Mack and Marc Anthony ~ Morales passed away in 2021
+February 19, 1968 ~ Mark Anthony Morales, commonly known as hip-hop, new jack swing rapper, songwriter, producer Prince Markie Dee, born in Brooklyn, New York, USA ~ Rose to fame as member of the Fat Boys, with whom he recorded about half a dozen albums.
+They are considered a pioneering rap group, known best for songs such as Wipeout and Twist.
+Following the group's disbandement, Morales has recorded two albums as a solo artist, Free issued in 1992 and Love Daddy three years later, yet he would become best known as a producer and songwriter, including notably producing Mary J Blige's acclaimed What's The 411 debut album.
+Other notable associations include Jennifer Lopez, Mariah Carey, Craig Mack and Marc Anthony.
+Morales passed away of congestive heart failure, one day short of his 53rd birthday ~ Morales passed away in 2021

 February 19, 1965 ~ Drummer, singer Jonathan Fishman born in Philadelphia, Pennsylvania, USA ~ Influenced by John Bonham, Bill Bruford, Keith Moon.
 Best known as co-founding member of experimental rock, jam band Phish, earning critical acclaim and a cult following in the 1990s with a unique hybrid drawing from funk, progressive rock, psychedelica, folk, country, jazz, blues and pop. occasionally sang lead, on humurous covers such as the Prince-cover Purple Rain, the Neil Diamond-cover Cracklin' Rosie and the Will Smith-cover Gettin' Jiggy With It, as well as on some originals including Moma Dance, Taste and Ghost.
 Has also worked with Touchpants, Pork Tornado, the Jazz Mandolin Project and bandmate Trey Anastasio's side project the Ghosts Of The Forest